BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 We tried doing event processing for moving, but we encountered some sort of lag.
 Therefore, we decided to use Input polling for all inputs.

+*__Hypnotized__*

+When the Hero enters a Vampire's Notice Area, the Vampire will call Hero.hypnotize() with a pointer to the vampire and a boolean on whether hypnotize is on or off.
+When hypnotize is on, then we set the Hero to inactive.
+This prevents the hero input handler from handling input requests.
+The Hero *slowly* walks to the Vampire and stops when it reaches the Vampire.
+The Vampire will then bite (attack) the Hero.
+This also breaks the hypnotism.
+The Vampire calls Hero.hypnotize() to end the hypnotism.
+The Hero will once again be active.
+We use `position += direction * speed * delta` to move the Hero.
+This means the Hero will *pass through* any solid objects.
+We have to detect when we hit the Vampire in order to stop moving.

 # Input Map

 ## Built-in Actions